ILugaro/sort_with_criterions/README.md

 		{'name': 'product3', 'price':110, 'delivery_price':6, 'stock':8},
 		{'name': 'product4', 'price':110, 'delivery_price':6, 'stock':5}];
 ```
-This is what an array looks like with sort conditions.
+"arr_criterions" is what an array looks like with sort conditions.
 Each condition is an object with keys 'key' and 'sort'. 'key' is the key of the array by which values the sort should be. 'sort' is the sort type, can be 'biggest_in_first' or 'least_in_first' (largest to smallest or smallest to largest respectively) The order of the objects in the array corresponds to the sort priorities.
 ```js
 let arr_criterions = [{'key':'price', 'sort':'least_in_first'},
 		      {'key':'delivery_price', 'sort':'least_in_first'},